ChenXie-astro/jwstIFURDI/README.md

 }
 ```

-If you perform the disk modling using jwstIFURDI.MMB_anadisk_model, please also cite
+If you perform the disk modeling using jwstIFURDI.MMB_anadisk_model, please also cite
 ```
 @ARTICLE{2015ApJ...811...18M,
        author = {{Millar-Blanchaer}, Maxwell A. and {Graham}, James R. and {Pueyo}, Laurent and {Kalas}, Paul and {Dawson}, Rebekah I. and {Wang}, Jason and {Perrin}, Marshall D. and {moon}, Dae-Sik and {Macintosh}, Bruce and {Ammons}, S. Mark and {Barman}, Travis and {Cardwell}, Andrew and {Chen}, Christine H. and {Chiang}, Eugene and {Chilcote}, Jeffrey and {Cotten}, Tara and {De Rosa}, Robert J. and {Draper}, Zachary H. and {Dunn}, Jennifer and {Duch{\^e}ne}, Gaspard and {Esposito}, Thomas M. and {Fitzgerald}, Michael P. and {Follette}, Katherine B. and {Goodsell}, Stephen J. and {Greenbaum}, Alexandra Z. and {Hartung}, Markus and {Hibon}, Pascale and {Hinkley}, Sasha and {Ingraham}, Patrick and {Jensen-Clem}, Rebecca and {Konopacky}, Quinn and {Larkin}, James E. and {Long}, Douglas and {Maire}, J{\'e}r{\^o}me and {Marchis}, Franck and {Marley}, Mark S. and {Marois}, Christian and {Morzinski}, Katie M. and {Nielsen}, Eric L. and {Palmer}, David W. and {Oppenheimer}, Rebecca and {Poyneer}, Lisa and {Rajan}, Abhijith and {Rantakyr{\"o}}, Fredrik T. and {Ruffio}, Jean-Baptiste and {Sadakuni}, Naru and {Saddlemyer}, Leslie and {Schneider}, Adam C. and {Sivaramakrishnan}, Anand and {Soummer}, Remi and {Thomas}, Sandrine and {Vasisht}, Gautam and {Vega}, David and {Wallace}, J. Kent and {Ward-Duong}, Kimberly and {Wiktorowicz}, Sloane J. and {Wolff}, Schuyler G.},